 When Paul wrote the words ". . . for you are not under law but under grace" (Romans 6:14) he used the Greek word charis (Strong's Concordance #G5485).
 God saves us by this charis.
-Since this is the mode of a Christian's salvation, it is of paramount importance.
-Since it is so critical, Satan is trying his best to confuse and hide its true meaning!
-The scriptures say Jesus grew in charis (Luke 2:52), which is translated as "favor" in the King James Bible.
+Since this is the mode of a Christian's salvation, it is of paramount importance and something the devil is trying his best to confuse its true meaning!
+The scriptures say Jesus grew in charis (Luke 2:52), which is translated as "favor" in the KJV.
 Many marginal notes show "grace" as the alternate translation.

 If charis means unmerited pardon in Luke 2, as opposed to favor or grace, how could Jesus, who never sinned, grow in unmerited pardon?
 The translation here of "favor" is obviously the correct one.
 It is easy to understand how Christ grew in favor with his Father and man.
 In Luke 4:22 the people were amazed at the words of grace (favorable to men) which proceeded out of his mouth.
 Here the Greek word is also charis.

 In Acts 2:46 - 47 we find the disciples "having charis with all the people."
 In Acts 7:10 we find it given to Joseph in the sight of Pharaoh.
 The KJV has translated charis as "favor" here, as opposed to grace, as in other places (Acts 25:3, Luke 1:30, Acts 7:46).
 It is not clear why some do not like this definition.
 It does imply that it does not matter what you do once you have accepted Jesus Christ as your Savior.
 However, many believers know that it does matter what Christians do!
 We are told we must keep the commandments (Acts 5:32).